Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-What do Wolves and Dogs Have in Common?
+What Do Wolves and Dogs Have in Common?

-Wolves and dogs appear to share many similarities, so much that many dog breeds look like wolves, and this should not come as a surprise since they share the exact same chromosomes (78 to be be exact, arranged in 39 pairs) and can interbreed freely without any particular problems.
-While years ago, the dog was classified as ''canis familiaris'' by Carolus Linnaeus in 1758, now better studies reveal that dogs are actually a subspecies of the wolf ''Canis lupus''.
-The Smithsonian Institute and American Society of Mammologists in 1993, therefore, reclassified the dog as ''Canis lupus familiaris''.
+Wolves and dogs appear to share many similarities—so much that many dog breeds look like wolves.
+This should not come as a surprise since these animals share the exact same chromosomes (78 to be exact, arranged in 39 pairs) and can interbreed freely without any particular problems.
+Years ago, the dog was classified as Canis familiaris by Carolus Linnaeus in 1758; however, better studies now reveal that dogs are actually a subspecies of the wolf Canis lupus.
+As a result, the Smithsonian Institute and American Society of Mammologists reclassified the dog as Canis lupus familiaris in 1993.

-How have Dogs Evolved from Wolves?
+How Have Dogs Evolved From Wolves?

-1: The Orphaned Wolf Cub Theory
+1. The Orphaned Wolf Cub Theory

-2: The Promise of Food Theory
+2. The Promise of Food Theory

 Since dogs depended on humans for many years, it was imperative for them to develop more sophisticated social skills and genetic advantages.
 Behavioral differences have therefore morphed as a result of living side by side with humans.